A Guide to Light Therapy For Pain And Wellness

 Light is unique.
 It behaves as both a wave and a particle, and it’s instrumental for a wide variety of actions beyond illuminating our surroundings.
 Light outside the visible spectrum, like X-rays, have been monumental in advancements in medicine, while infrared, radar, microwaves, and radio waves are valuable technology in military applications as well as our daily lives.

 But visible light has more properties for humans than simply being “visible.”
 Light therapies utilize specific wavelengths of light that have different effects on our bodies.
 Light therapy can be used for pain, to kill cancer cells, and even to improve sun damage.

-Types of Light Therapy
+Types of Light Therapy for Pain

 There’s a few different kinds of light therapy that utilize light in the visible spectrum, and different kinds of light each have a different effect.
 These three types of light therapy are common: